 Going on 7 years of being on-camera, I’ve conducted over 200 interviews including Big Sean, Chris Brown, Snoop Dogg, G-Eazy and many more, landed TV appearances on Diddy’s Revolt, SKEE Live and the Nellyville Season Finale on BET.

 In 2016, I took my career and connections a new route, the corporate route, to build and launch an app, LiVideo, in which Lil Wayne was our partner.
 In 2017, I built my set with a sign of my name that is bigger than me, signed a partnership with Complex Media and started my consulting company, DeLeon Direction, which focuses on consulting, production and talent relations.
 My clients include Lyft, Postmates and Quest Nutrition.

-Today, the 26-year-old, 4’11.5″ Filipina is focused on curating content, continually growing her company and building her brand to inspire and change the world through her story, personality, values and faith in God.
+Today I am focused on curating content, continually growing my company and building my brand to inspire and change the world through her story, personality, values and faith in God.